Zu Hauptinhalt springen

 Contents:

-Lectures and seminars on renal physiology, renal anatomy, basic knowledge of renal disease and relevant experimental techniques are given by principal investigators of the CRC and their experienced coworkers.
+Lectures and seminars on renal physiology, renal anatomy, and basic knowledge of renal disease are given by principal investigators of the TRR and their experienced coworkers.

-Day 1 Microscopic and macroscopic anatomy of the kidney Lectures and practical histology course,
+Day 1 Microscopic and macroscopic anatomy of the kidney Lectures, anatomical demonstration and practical histology course

 Day 2